usbarmory/usbarmory/README.md

 Board revisions
 ===============

-* armory-alpha: first manufactured prototype with JTAG and power debugging pin headers, provided for reference and not recommended for manufacturing.
+* alpha: first manufactured prototype with JTAG and power debugging pin headers, provided for reference and not recommended for manufacturing.

-* armory-one: first release, currently under design optimization.
+* mark-one: first production release.

 License
 =======